Hours & Admission

 There are some photography restrictions for all photographers at the MSV:

-To take photos at the MSV, amateur photographers/videographers must purchase general admission to the Museum or be MSV Members.
-Admission not required on free-admission days.
+To take photos at the MSV, amateur photographers/ videographers must purchase general admission to the MSV or be MSV Members.
+Admission fees are not required on free-admission days.

 If you are interested in drawing or painting in the galleries and would like more information, please download and sign the following Application Form and submit it to the MSV Admissions Desk or Gatehouse: